NicholasBoll/cypress-storybook/README.md

 If running these tests as part of a CI process, this base url will have to point to whereever the CI can reach the Storybook page.

+If your project has Cypress tests for both Storybook and true end-to-end, you may have to use separate `cypress.json` files for each environment that you're running.
+Cypress commands allow you to specify which config file: https://docs.cypress.io/guides/guides/command-line.html#cypress-open.
+For example, you may need to do something like `cypress open --config-file cypress-storybook.json`.
+You can alias this in an `npm` script like `npm run cypress:storybook:open`.

 #### React Storybook

 The following will set up the Storybook app to understand the Cypress commands.
 It will register hidden functions on the `window` of the iframe Storybook uses for stories: